olepoeschl/Upme/README.md

 ## How it works
-Upme breaks the update process down into a clear, three-stage pipeline.
+Upme breaks the update process down into three stages.
 The diagram below illustrates the high-level architecture:

 ![Upme Core Workflow](docs/target/c2.png)